Mehul1729/RL-for-IGT/README.md

+# PFC-Limbic Dual System Mimicking AI Agent for Iowa Gambling Task

-# Policy Learning for Iowa Gambling Problem
+## Policy Learning for Iowa Gambling Problem

 **A simple Neural Network based Agent is trained to learn the best policy for a complex set of decks of the Iowa Gambling Task.
 Following are the related plots and results:**